lambda-dom/class_revisions/class_revisions/components/blackguard_hlas/docs/readme.md

 # Blackguard HLA's.

-This components installs a set of HLA's specific to blackguards.
+This components installs a set of HLA's specific to Blackguards.
 Like the base kit changes, this is something of an experiment in what can be done.

 ## A. HLA's.